saturncloud/Bodo-examples/notebooks/README.md

 [3.
 NYC Taxi](nyc-taxi.ipynb): An EDA of NYC taxi trips during 2019

 [4.
-Flight Cancellation Prediction](flight-cancelation-prediction.ipynb): Use a classification model to predict fligth delays and cancellations
+Flight Cancellation Prediction](flight-cancelation-prediction.ipynb): Use a classification model to predict flight delays and cancellations

 [5.
 Taxi Tips Prediction](taxi-tips-prediction.ipynb): Use a regression model to predict tip percentages for taxi rides